Subscribing to the Auto-Updating Release Calendar – It’s Free!

 You know what it’s like, browsing your local games shop trying to decide what to spend your hard earned cash on.
 Every now and then there’s something in the back of your mind insisting you should hold on for another week in case something else crops up, so you head home empty handed only to find the game you’re waiting for has been delayed by a few months.
 Damn.

 Well, worry no more.
 With The Gaming Review’s exclusive release calendar you can carry an up to date, automatically updated release calendar with you wherever you go.
-As long as you’ve got an iPhone, iPad or Android device you can just whip your gadget out and quickly check any confirmed EU or US PS3 and 360 release dates.
+As long as you’ve got an iPhone, iPad or Android device you can just whip your gadget out and quickly check any confirmed EU PS3, 360, PS4 or One release dates.

 Not only that, but you can set this up on your desktop computer as well.
 Using Outlook 2007 or 2010, iCal on OSX or Google Calendars you can be sat at your desk with instant access to our up to date release dates.
 Once you’ve set it up (which takes seconds) that’s all you’ll ever need to do; the calendar will update itself regularly with newly announced release dates as well as correcting any dates that have been brought forward or delayed.

-You won’t find this on any other gaming site – this really is the only place you can subscribe to a regularly updated calendar of PS3 or 360 updates.
+You won’t find this on any other gaming site – this really is the only place you can subscribe to a regularly updated calendar of current and next-gen updates.
 So how do you get it set up?
 It’s very very easy, just follow the steps for the relevant bit of kit you’d like to use it on.
 Don’t forget you can easily subscribe to multiple release calendars, just repeat the instructions for each calendar.

 iPhone or iPad